DATE :

 Excellent note separation even with heavy distortion

-Bridge Impact on Tone
+Bridge impact on tone

 Tune-O-Matic Equipped Models: